01 of 05

 When the borax powder is completely dissolved in the hot water, use a pencil or craft stick and a bit of wire to suspend the base structure in the borax solution.
 Be sure that the structure is completely covered with the solution and not touching the sides or bottom of the container.

 Place the container in a spot where it will remain undisturbed for at least eight hours or overnight.
-This is the watch and wait portion of the project.
+This is the "watch and wait" portion of the project.
 As the solution cools, some of the borax will settle in the bottom of the container and some will cling to the base structure and crystals will begin to form.

 You can repeat this process of reheating the borax solution to grow more crystals until particles no longer settle out to the bottom.

-If you are growing the crystals as part of a science project, this is good time to document the growth and learn more about why and how the crystals form.
+If you are growing the crystals as part of a science project, this is a good time to document the growth and learn more about why and how the crystals form.

 How Borax Crystals Form

 Borax has a solubility of 5.8 grams per 100 milliliters of solution or a 5.8 percent concentration in a room temperature water solution.
 However, as the water temperature increases, more borax will dissolve.
-Then as the hot water and dissolved borax solution cools to room temperature, it becomes supersaturated.
+Then as the hot water and dissolved borax solution cool to room temperature, it becomes supersaturated.
 Supersaturated solutions are unstable and the excess borax will separate and cling to and crystallize on any textured surface.Continue to 5 of 5 below.

 05 of 05

-Enjoy Your Crystals
+Enjoy Your Snowflake Crystals